saashqdev/kubevue.github.io/src/views/guides/structure.md

 │   │   │   └─ ...
 │ │ └─ ... # You can also add other libraries
 │ ├─ assets/ # Resource directory.
 Stores resource files that need to be imported in Webpack │ ├─ services/ # Data layer.
-You can configure it yourself, but Vusion does not handle it at present.
+You can configure it yourself, but Kubevue does not handle it at present.
 │ ├─ filters/ # General filters
 │ ├─ directives/ # General directives
 │ ├─ utils/ # General utility library